stephaneVercouillieBMID/slate/source/index.html.md

 #### Technical requirements apps

 BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
-BMID thus exclusively uses Universal Links / App Links for all communications between your App and itsme.
+BMID thus exclusively uses Universal/App Links for all communications between your App and itsme.
 This mechanism guarantees that the right app is lanched and thus improves the security.

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.
 App Links are available on Android since version 6.0.
 Thereby, itsme supports OpenID Connect authentication only on Android version 6.0 or greater.

-If you trigger the itsme App from your own App, you MUST make sure there is a Universal Link associated with your iOS App.
+If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the [Apple documentation about Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) for this.
-This Universal Link MUST be specified to BMID during the onboarding process.
+This Universal/App Link MUST be specified to BMID during the onboarding process.

 #### Requirements for Android apps
 As for iOS, BMID exclusively uses App Links to communicate with itsme.
 App Links offer guarantees that the legitimate App is launched immediately without asking the user to choose among a list of available apps.